phil-blain/CICE-Consortium-CICE-wiki/Testing-CICE.md

 _**Directory structure:**_

 An example of how testing data is organized follows.
 We recommend setting up a similar path structure.
-You will need to set up your own 'inputdata' path, but the organization of directories below that should follow the structure below and should automatically unpack as so from the *.tar.gz files off the ftp site.
+You will need to set up your own 'inputdata' path, but the organization of the CICE_data top level directory should follow the structure below and should automatically unpack as so from the ftp's *.tar.gz files.

 inputdata = '/glade/p/cesm/pcwg_dev/'

    CICE_data/